 Why aren’t we fully engaged when we travel?

 In part, it comes down to trip planning, in part to how you act when you are on a trip.
 Planning to squeeze too much into a trip does not allow you to slow down and experience places fully.
 Walking along glued to your phone, in a place you have paid thousands of dollars to visit, does not allow you to experience the place fully either.

-A 5-part series of Peru experiences
+A 3-part series of Peruvian Experiences

 You cannot travel physically to Peru at the moment.
 So here are some ways you can experience a little of Peru, one sense at a time: sight, sound, taste, touch, smell.
 Part one is sound.

-Experience Peru by sound
+Experience Peru by Sound